Audio glossary

 Banana plugsColloquial term for 4mm R-pin.
 Connects detachable loudspeaker cables e.g. to an amplifier.

-BandBand is an abbreviation for frequency band and refers to a certain small frequency range within a larger total frequency range.
+BandBand is short for frequency band and refers to a certain small frequency range within a larger total frequency range.

 BassThe frequency range of audible sound below about 200 Hz.